measurement-kit/measurement-kit/doc/tutorial/unix.md

    https://en.wikipedia.org/wiki/GNU_build_system) used by
    Measurement Kit

-For this step to succeed, you certainly need to have installed the usual, standard Unix tools, wget (for downloading GeoIP), gzip (for uncompressing GeoIP), autoconf, automake and libtool.
+For this step to succeed, you certainly need to have installed:

+- the usual, standard Unix tools (grep, sed, etc.)

+- wget (for downloading GeoIP)

+- gzip (for uncompressing GeoIP)

+- autoconf, automake, and libtool (for `autoreconf -i`)

 ### Downloading the sources archive